MOPCON/App-Android/README.md

 ### Coding Style

-the coding style in follow link, all the developer should follow it.
+the coding style in below link, all the developer should follow it.

 https://github.com/letmeknowhow/react-native-coding-style